Starmand6/DAC-t0wn/README.md

 -   Smart contracts, scripting, and testing: Solidity and Foundry
 -   OpenZeppelin inherited contracts: Ownable, ReentrancyGuard
+-   The wizardry PRBMath for decimal precision and exponentiation functionality.
 -   The fresh and finest imports from the land of Juicebox
 -   Front End: TBD